Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Related Work

 \section{Related Work}

 Haze removal from a single image has attracted wide attention.
-Some research works on dehazing require multiple images (\eg~\cite{zhuwen15,narasimhan2003}) or additional information from other sources (\eg~\cite{kopf2008,schechner2001instant}).
+While early research works on dehazing using multiple images (\eg~\cite{zhuwen15,narasimhan2003}) or additional information from other sources (\eg~\cite{kopf2008,schechner2001instant}), modern methods work on single image using data-driven methods~\cite{Qu_2019_CVPR,ren2016mscnn,ren2018gfn,yang2018proximal,zhang2018dcpdn}.
 A comprehensive survey for dehazing can be found in~\cite{li2017survey}.
 In this work, we only focus on single image dehazing.